blaise-io/live-reload/readme.md

 Currently only scripts and stylesheets are supported for monitoring.

-## To do for MVP
+## To do

- - Toolbar button
+ - Delete rule
- - Click button -> open configuration dialog
- - Allow global enable/disable
- - Allow modifying reload rules and monitored files
  - Indication which files are being monitored
+ - Indication why a page got refreshed
+ - Create reload-in-place option that allows reloading only the changed source file instead of entire page